BRFSS Technical Notes

 Weight trimming is used to increase the value of extremely low weights and decrease the value of extremely high weights.
 The objective of weight trimming is to reduce errors in the outcome estimates caused by unusually high or low weights in some categories.

-Source: Above description (language) on "New Weighting Methodology" is provided to the state BRFSS programs through the factsheets titled Behavioral Risk Factor surveillance System (BRFSS) Fact Sheet: Raking and Behavioral Risk Factor Surveillance System Improving Survey Methodology prepared by the Public Health Surveillance Program Office and Division of Behavioral Surveillance, Office of Surveillance, Epidemiology and Laboratory Services, Centers of Disease Control and Prevention.
+Source: Above description (language) on "New Weighting Methodology" is provided to the state BRFSS programs through the factsheets titled Behavioral Risk Factor surveillance System (BRFSS) Fact Sheet: Raking (PDF) and Behavioral Risk Factor Surveillance System Improving Survey Methodology prepared by the Public Health Surveillance Program Office and Division of Behavioral Surveillance, Office of Surveillance, Epidemiology and Laboratory Services, Centers of Disease Control and Prevention.

 The new survey methodology, including dual frame sampling and the iterative proportional fitting (IPF) or raking method, was used starting with the 2011 data.
 Therefore, DO NOT COMPARE 2011 to present data with previous years.